- February 07, 1983

-He was born on 7th of February, 1983 in Hohenems, a small town in the western part of the country and in the middle of the Austrian part of the Rhine valley.
+He was born on February 7, 1983, in Hohenems, a small town in the western part of the country and in the middle of the Austrian part of the Rhine valley.
 As a boy, Klien has competed in Austrian and Swiss karting championships before moving to German Formula BMW.
 In 2000, Christian finished 10th driving for the Rosberg Team, while in 2001, with the same team he was 3rd overall, after scoring five race wins.

 Next year, talented Austrian driver moved to German Formula Renault 2000, driving for JD Motorsport.
 After winning 4 out of 14 races he was crowned as the series champion.
 With the same team, Christian also participated in the European Formula Renault 2000 and finished 6th overall.